The Titan Missile Museum

 Photograph of a test launch of a Titan Missile from the silo.
 The exhaust gas is diverted out the side of the silo.

 The first United States ICBM was the Atlas missile.
 It wasn’t until 1959 that the first Atlas missile launch was successful.
 The three-stage Atlas missile was quickly replaced with the far-advanced two-stage Titan missile.
-The Atlas missile required hours to prepare the missile for launch and the Titan missile could be ready to launch in minutes.
+The Atlas missile required hours to prepare for launch, while the Titan missile could be ready to launch in minutes.

 In these two cones, Liquid hydrazine rocket fuel and an oxidizer are mixed to create the combustion of the rocket fuel.

-In these two cones, liquid hydrazine rocket fuel and a tetroxide are mixed to create the combustion of the rocket fuel.
-The combination of these two chemicals in the rocket engine spontaneously combusts creating thrust.
+In these two cones, liquid hydrazine rocket fuel and a tetroxide are mixed to create combustion.
+Combining these two chemicals in the rocket engine spontaneously combusts, creating thrust.

 Ballistic

-The term ballistic described missiles which when shot followed a path without course correction to the target.
+The term ballistic describes missiles that, when shot, follow a path without course correction to the target.
 This describes the German V-2 rocket and all ICBMs after that.
-By the time the Titan missile was fielded, the term ballistic didn’t completely apply because course corrections were made after the initial launch.
+By the time the Titan missile was fielded, the term ballistic didn’t apply because course corrections were made after the initial launch.
 The thruster pictured below makes the final course correction.
 After that course correction, the missile is ballistic.

 This is a course correction thruster used after the Titan missile left the atmosphere and the second-stage rocket burned out.

-This is a course correction thruster used after the Titan missile left the atmosphere and the second-stage rocket burned out.
-The thruster is activated by the internal navigation unit and makes final corrections toward the target.
-Once this thruster no longer influences the trajectory of the missile then the re-entry vehicle ballistically continues to the target.
+This course correction thruster was used after the Titan missile left the atmosphere and the second-stage rocket burned out.
+The internal navigation unit activates the thruster and makes final corrections toward the target.
+Once this thruster no longer influences the missile’s trajectory, the re-entry vehicle ballistically continues to the target.

 Fire and forget

-Like a bullet, ICBMs once launched don’t require any ground control action.
+Once launched, ICBMs don’t require any ground control action like a bullet.
 Everything on an ICBM is automatic and contained in the missile.
 After launch, the missile will either hit the target or not hit the target.

 One big bomb

-One big bomb describes both the Atlas and Titan Missile program’s design.
-Both of these missiles had the common design of only carrying one warhead.
+One giant bomb describes the design of both the Atlas and Titan Missile programs.
+Both of these missiles had the standard design of only carrying one warhead.
 The Titan Missile carried the largest single warhead ever created by the United States.
 The Titan launched a nine-megaton nuclear warhead.
-The Titan Missile was replaced with the Minuteman Missiles with each Minuteman missile carrying multiple (smaller) warheads.
+The Titan Missile was replaced with the Minuteman Missiles, with each missile carrying multiple (smaller) warheads.
 Each of the multiple warheads could be targeted at different locations.
-When talking about warhead size, small is a relative term, a small nuclear warhead can destroy a city.
+When talking about warhead size, small is a relative term; a small nuclear warhead can destroy a city.

 This vehicle carried the re-entry vehicle.
 Inside this cone was the nine-kiloton bomb warhead.

 This vehicle carried the re-entry vehicle.
 Inside this cone was the nine-kiloton bomb warhead.
 The re-entry vehicle protected the warhead from damage when returning to the atmosphere.
-When assembling the missile the re-entry vehicle was the last part to be installed.
-Once the warhead was on the missile the only maintenance that needed to be done was to fuel the missile.
+It was the last part to be installed when assembling the missile.
+Once the warhead was on the missile, the only maintenance that needed to be done was fueling it.

 Manned Space flight

 The Mercury and Gemini programs for manned space flight used these rockets and this rocket technology as part of the manned space flight programs.
-The Titan II rocket in the Titan Missile Museum is the very same model rocket that carried the Gemini space capsules into space.
-The obvious difference was that the Gemini spaceflight program didn’t launch from an underground silo and the warhead was replaced by the space capsule.
-Before seeing the rocket I didn’t know that the Titan II missile was the same rocket that carried the Gemini capsule but as soon as I saw it, it was obviously the same rocket.
+The Titan II rocket in the Titan Missile Museum is the same model rocket that carried the Gemini space capsules into space.
+The obvious difference was that the Gemini spaceflight program didn’t launch from an underground silo, and the space capsule replaced the warhead.
+Before seeing the rocket, I didn’t know that the Titan II missile was the same rocket that carried the Gemini capsule, but as soon as I saw it, it was the same rocket.

 At the top of the Titan missile, there is currently a glass dome to let in light.

-At the top of the Titan missile, at the Titan Missile Museum, there is currently a glass dome to let in light.
-Everything below the thruster nozzles in this picture was jettisoned after the missile exited the atmosphere and stages 1 and 2 comprising of fuel tanks and rocket motors were discarded.
-Once the course correction was made everything below the black re-entry vehicle was discarded.
+At the top of the Titan missile, at the Titan Missile Museum, is a glass dome that lets in light.
+Everything below the thruster nozzles in this picture was jettisoned after the missile exited the atmosphere, and stages 1 and 2, comprising fuel tanks and rocket motors, were discarded.
+Once the course correction was made, everything below the black re-entry vehicle was discarded.

-Titan and Atlas missiles both were adapted by NASA and used as rockets.
+NASA adapted Titan and Atlas missiles and used them as rockets.
 The first two Mercury space launches were made on Redstone rockets.
 The following four Mercury missions were on converted Atlas rockets.
-In the Gemini Program, all twelve flights were made on modified Titan II rockets.
-In the Gemini Program, two launches were unmanned and the following ten missions were manned.
+All twelve flights were made on modified Titan II rockets in the Gemini Program.
+Two launches were unmanned, and the following ten missions were manned.

 This old black and white photo shows a Titan missile rocket motor suspended in the silo.